What do I need to bring for the overnight stay in the residence halls?

 Can guests other than my parents attend orientation?

-We ask that you limit it to 3 guests (in addition to student).
+We ask that you limit it to three guests (in addition to the student).

 How do I know if I need testing?

 This information was mailed to you.
-Please call the Dianne in the Placement Office at 563.333.6331 with questions or visit the Student Success Center website.
+Please call the Placement Office at 563/333-6331 with questions or visit the Student Success Center website.

 How are the students supervised during the night they stay on campus?

-The students will be supervised by a STAR, which is an upperclassman who has been chosen to be an orientation leader.
+The students will be supervised by a STAR, who is an upperclassman chosen to be an orientation leader.
 There will be a few STARs on each floor with the students overnight.

 What is the weekend attire?